 There are many reasons I enjoy sourcing cacao for Taza Chocolate.
-Inspecting the harvest in tropical countries while my colleagues suffer Somerville Snowmageddon is one of them.
+Evaluating the harvest in tropical countries while my colleagues suffer Somerville Snowmageddon is one of them.
 Building relationships with some of the industry's most impressive cacao growers and processors is another.
-Surviving death roads and sizable frogs under my pillow is an oddly exhilarating third.
+Surviving precarious mountain roads and sizable frogs under my pillow is an oddly exhilarating third.

 Yours in Transparency,

-Taza’s partners in Belize, Bolivia, Haiti and the Dominican Republic purchase cacao from hundreds of farmers, ferment and dry the beans, and export them to Taza.
-I know how much we pay our partners for this work because as part of our Direct Trade program, we directly negotiate the price each year.
-However, until several months ago, I knew very little about how our partners paid the farmers for their raw cacao.
-I would soon discover how complicated getting this information data could be.
+Taza’s partners in Belize, Bolivia, Haiti and the Dominican Republic collect cacao from hundreds of farmers, ferment and dry the beans, and export them to Taza.
+I know how much we pay our partners for this demanding work because as part of our Direct Trade program, we negotiate the price together each year.
+However, until several months ago, I knew little about how our partners paid the farmers for their raw cacao.
+My first step toward understanding price was to collect this information.

-Our cacao beans come from over 2,000 small farms spread across four countries in Latin America and the Caribbean.
-If my job consisted exclusively of speaking with farmers about price,, I might be able to conduct several hundred interviews before starting over with the next harvest!
+Our cacao beans are grown on over 2,000 small farms spread across four countries in Latin America and the Caribbean.
+If my job consisted exclusively of speaking with farmers about price, I might be able to conduct several hundred interviews before beginning again with the next harvest!
 Moreover, prices often fluctuate based on changes in supply and demand.
-If I stopped by a farm on a random week, I could easily find a much higher, or lower, price than the average one.
+If I stopped by a farm on a random week, I could easily find a much higher or lower price than the average one.

 A more efficient and accurate approach would be to ask our partners to report on the average price they pay over the course of the season.
 They already collect this data as part of running their businesses.
 Still, I asked myself, couldn’t they just report a higher price to Taza, figuring that this is what we would want to see?
 I decided to trust and verify.